Fromage fort

 Fromage fort (literally "strong cheese") is a French cheese spread traditionally made by blending together pieces of different leftover cheeses, white wine (or other spirits), garlic, and various herbs.
 Other ingredients include pepper and leek broth.
-Aging is optional.
+Aging is optional, and brings out strong flavors once done.

 Blue cheese, while one of the possible components, is usually included in small quantities, as its flavor is often stronger than other traditional ingredients.

-Cheeses used in fromage fort include:
+Cheeses commonly used in fromage fort include: